pastnetworks/pastnetworks.github.io/pasteditions.md

 The first edition of the Barcelona Summer School took place from 25th to 29th June 2024.
 Twenty-eight people participated in the school.

 ## Venues 2024
-On the opening and closing days, the school took place in the Centre Cívic Convent de Sant Agustí, in the city centre of Barcelona.

-The lectures from Wednesday 26th to Friday 28th happened in the University of Barcelona Physics Faculty.
+The school took place in the Centre Cívic Convent de Sant Agustí, in the city centre of Barcelona and in the University of Barcelona Physics Faculty.

-A self-paid dinner and bar night took place on Tuesday 25th in La Hacienda Princesa and the closing dinner was held on Friday 28th at 19:30 in the restaurant Buenissimo.
+The closing dinner was held on Friday 28th in the restaurant Buenissimo.

 ## Programme 2024